A Novel State-Centric Necessary Condition for Time-Optimal Control of Controllable Linear Systems Based on Augmented Switching Laws (Extended Version): Introduction

 Based on PMP, one can get rid of dependence on costates by deriving the optimal trajectory's structure.
 Switching surfaces can be constructed in the state space for time-optimal control of linear systems.
-Walther et al. \cite{walther2001computation} computated switching surfaces for some systems through Gr\"oebner basis.
+Walther et al. \cite{walther2001computation} computed switching surfaces for some systems using a Gr\"oebner basis.
 Patil et al. \cite{patil2015computation} represented switching surfaces using state equations for single-input diagonal linear systems without state constraints.
 However, for systems with state constraints, it remains challenging to completely construct switching surfaces due to the lack of optimal switching laws.
 For example, He et al. \cite{he2020time} provided explicit equations for switching surfaces of 3rd-order chain-of-integrator systems with full state constraints, limited to zero terminal states.
-Wang et al. \cite{wang2024time} extended \cite{he2020time} to non-zero terminal conditions, failing to achieve time-optimality for higher-order systems.
+Wang et al. \cite{wang2025time} extended \cite{he2020time} to non-zero terminal conditions, failing to achieve time-optimality for higher-order systems.
 Numerical methods \cite{yury2016quasi} face the curse of dimensionality.
 Hence, there is a lack of efficient and general optimality conditions without dependence on costates for high-order systems with state constraints.

 Another type of necessary condition leverages Bellman's principle of optimality \cite{bellman1952theory}, asserting that a sub-arc of an optimal trajectory is itself optimal for the induced sub-problem, without explicitly involving costates.
-The Hamilton-Jacobi-Bellman (HJB) equation \cite{moon2020generalized} represents a typical necessary condition in the form of partial differential equations, which is widely used in optimal control \cite{tedone2020hamilton,li2024safe}.
+With wide applications in optimal control \cite{tedone2020hamilton,li2024safe}, the Hamilton-Jacobi-Bellman (HJB) equation \cite{bardi1997optimal} serves as a fundamental necessary condition which is also sufficient under suitable regularity conditions.
 Evans and James \cite{evans1989hamiltonian} investigated the HJB equation for time-optimal control.
 Wolenski and Zhuang \cite{wolenski1998proximal} showed that the minimal time function is the unique proximal solution to the HJB equation.
-However, most numerical HJB-based methods require high computational cost \cite{sun2015convergence} due to the discretized grids.
+However, most numerical HJB-based methods require high computational cost \cite{sun2015convergence}.
 From a theoretical perspective, HJB-based methods also fail to preserve arc structures, which hinders the analytical reasoning.